funkb/Snapchat-Memories-Backup/README.md

-Snap Backup (Snapchat Memories Downloader)
+## Snapchat Memories Downloader

-Snap Backup is a Python project that helps you download and organize your Snapchat Memories from the exported JSON file.
+This is a Python project that helps you download and organize your Snapchat Memories from the exported JSON file.
 It can fix disguised ZIP overlays, track progress, and provides both a GUI and CLI interface.

+When requesting your data to be exported from Snapchat, make sure to 'include JSON files' with your download.

 ## ✨ Features
 - 📥 Download media files from Snapchat Memories JSON